diagrams/diagrams-doc/doc/arrow.rst

   #.
 The same as above, only now make it curve upwards.

-Gaps
+Size and Gaps
 --------------

-The `headGap` and
+The fields `heasSize` and `tailSize` are for setting the size of the head and tail.
+The head and tail size are specified as the diameter of an imaginary circle that would circumscribe the head or tail.
+They have type `Measure R2` and the default is `normal`. `headGap` and
 `tailGap` options are also fairly self explanatory: they leave space at the end or beginning of the arrow.
 Take a look at their effect in the following example.
-The default gaps are 0.
+The default gaps are `none`.

 .. class:: dia-lhs